TechEarl

 Disable direct root login over SSH and the console, lock the root password, and use a normal account plus sudo instead, safely.

 Direct root login is the account every attacker tries first, and it leaves no record of who did what.
-The fix is to log in as a normal user and elevate with sudo.
+Disabling it means two things: block root over SSH with PermitRootLogin no in sshd_config, and lock the root password with passwd -l root so console and su access close too.
+You then log in as a normal user and elevate with sudo.
 Before you disable root, make sure you have a working sudo-capable account, or you will lock yourself out.

 Step 0: confirm you have a way back in